RediatBrook/tezeta/README.md

-# Tezeta: A Package for Maximizing Context Window Utilization in Chatbots (Under Development)
+# Tezeta: A Package for Maximizing Context Window Utilization in Chatbots

-> :warning: **Tezeta is currently under active development and is not yet functional.
-The features listed below are planned for future releases.**
+> :warning: **Tezeta is still currently under active development.**

 Tezeta is a Python package designed to optimize memory in chatbots and Language Model (LLM) requests using relevance-based vector embeddings.
 This tool aims to maximize the utilization of context windows, thereby improving chatbot performance by allowing the storage and retrieval of more relevant conversation history.